joe19025/EANN-2048-Game-AI/README.md

 # Game Description
 Based on the orginal 2048, but I made some changes.
-I expanded the game from a 4 times 4 field into a n times m field. and the probablities of 2 and for can be modified.
+I expanded the game from a 4 times 4 field into a n times m field. and the probablities of 2 and 4 can be modified.